Skip to content

 The Cairngorms National Park Authority in partnership with Bothy Project are inviting Cairngorms based creatives to apply for a residency with the theme of exploring the National Park’s 2030 net zero climate ambitions.

-Taking place in spring 2025, with new work presented the following summer, the two successful applicants will spend ten days in a remote cottage on the beautiful Glen Tanar Estate, receiving funding for their time, travel and production costs totalling £1350 each.
+The residency will take place from 14 April – 21 April 2025, with new work presented the following summer, the two successful applicants will spend seven days in a remote cottage on the beautiful Glen Tanar Estate.
+The successful applicants will each receive seven days research time and eight nights accommodation, a fee of £1750 inc VAT and support with travel costs.
+A production budget of £500 each is available to develop and realise your collaborative proposal.
 The residency will allow the creatives to draw inspiration from and connect with the environment around them, with the space to develop their projects.

 Applications are welcome from practitioners in visual arts, craft and design, music, literature and performance.
 The two creatives may have experience of working together or can use this opportunity to do so for the first time.
 The project envisages the artists developing thoughts and ideas relevant to their own communities – these might be the same communities or different communities.